-I am meanwhile getting used to the question which screenshot software is the best on OS X, how to easily do screen shots in OS X.
+I am meanwhile getting used to the question of which screenshot software is the best on OS X, and how to easily do screenshots in OS X.

-The other day a friend of mine was asking me if I could not be so kind to develop him a small and simple tool to easily to a few screen shots from time to time.
+The other day a friend of mine was asking me if I could be so kind as to develop him a small and simple tool to easily to a few screenshots from time to time.

-Here come the good news: On OS X you do not need any special for doing screenshots.
-OS X (now macOS) has some special key shortcuts natively embedded which make it convenient to easily take screen shots:
+Here come the good news: On OS X, you do not need any special for doing screenshots.
+OS X (now macOS) has some unique shortcuts natively embedded which make it convenient to take screenshots easily:

 Take a screen shot of the screen, and save it as a file on the desktop